garyhlai/cortex-wiki/hello_world_tutorial.md

 Prerequsite:

 - Chrome Browser
-- Cortex Wallet Chrome Extension (Follow this guide to install it: https://github.com/CortexFoundation/Cortex_Release/tree/master/cortex-wallet if you haven't done so)
+- Cortex Wallet Chrome Extension (Follow this guide to install it: https://github.com/CortexFoundation/Cortex_Release/tree/master/cortex-wallet if you have not done so)
 - Some Cortex TestNet tokens (from faucet or from ERC20 exchanges)

 First make sure from your Cortex wallet that you are on the TestNet.
 Click on the Cortex wallet extension, enter your password, and at the top of your wallet, you should see: